Pharmacy (MPharm) (4 years): application process

-- a good set of GCSE grades, with Grade 5 in Mathematics and English Language;
+- a good set of GCSE grades, with Grade 6 in Mathematics and Grade 5 in English Language;

-- predicted A-levels at a minimum of BBB (or equivalent qualifications - see below for information for international applicants);
+- predicted A-levels at a minimum of ABB (subject specific) (or equivalent qualifications - see below for information for international applicants);

 - a well-written personal statement that confirms your interest in studying pharmacy;

 We receive approximately 1,200 applications each academic year and hold 12 interview dates per session from November to March.
 Skype interviews will be arranged on an ad hoc basis.

 All offers are based on a combination of predicted/achieved A-levels (or equivalent), personal statement, reference and interview assessment.